 Balancing all these elements, I thought it was the right time to invest some time and savings into developing new skills while working on projects that make me happy and meeting like-minded people online.

 What are my key milestones?

 It is a startup idea to pursue my vision of extending (not replacing) human cognition with AI.
 With this global online migration comes new opportunities but also new challenges.
 There is a 24/7 battle for our attention and an overproduction of content.
 The ability to filter out the noise and process only what really matters is critical to saving time and mental energies.
-I have played around with this idea for a while, but now my goal is to achieve Problem/Solution Fit by the end of July.
-That is, finding 30 potential customers according to my current traction roadmap.

 In all honesty, my first bet seems ambitious to me.
 This is why I enrolled on an online course led by Ash Maurya, the inventor of the Lean Canvas.
 I am part of a team and in 3 months we will learn how to take our idea from concept to Problem/Solution Fit.
 I will transfer strategies and tactics learned to Gems in parallel.
 It may sound overwhelming but I believe in the Pareto principle which states that 80% of outcomes (outputs) come from 20% of causes (inputs), so you better prioritize the 20% of factors that will produce the best results.
 I am committed to work smarter on two ideas rather than harder on just one.

 Here you can find my public notes from the course.
 At the end of the three months, I will review risks and outcomes to decide whether to pivot, persevere, or pause.

 If I had waited to feel ready, I probably would never have started.
 Speed of learning is key.
 I am building relationships, systems, and mental frameworks to be as effective as possible:

 - I joined virtual accelerators to stay accountable, get feedback, and keep my thinking always open to fresh ideas from diverse people.